Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering: Proposed Method

 To suppress these artifacts, we filter visual tokens whose sink score exceeds a threshold $\tau$.
 Specifically, tokens where $\mathbf{s}_{\text{sink}} > \tau$ are marked as sinks and their corresponding entries in $\mathbf{a}_{\text{vis}}$ are set to zero.
 The resulting filtered visual relevance vector is reshaped to match the dimensions of the visual feature map, producing a 2D attention map $\mathbf{M}_{\text{vis}} \in \mathbb{R}^{H \times W}$ that reflects the model implicit grounding of the target object over image regions.
 Importantly, this filtering is applied only during the analysis of the first generated token; the attention maps used in the subsequent full generation step remain unchanged.
-Qualitative examples of the obtained attention maps are shown in Fig.~\ref{fig:visual_claim} (left - third column).
+Qualitative examples of the obtained attention maps are shown in Fig.~\ref{fig:visual_claim} (right, last row).

-\tit{Bounding Box Extraction} To convert the attention map into an explicit spatial region, we interpret $\mathbf{M}_{\text{vis}}$ as a spatial probability distribution by normalizing it.
+\tit{Bounding Box Extraction} We now use the filtered attention map to localize the query entity and extract the corresponding image crop.
+To convert the attention map into an explicit spatial region, we interpret $\mathbf{M}_{\text{vis}}$ as a spatial probability distribution by normalizing it.
 We then compute the weighted centroid $(c_x, c_y)$ of the attention map to locate the center of the highlighted visual region:

 To quantify the spatial spread of the evidence, we compute the weighted standard deviations along each axis:

 The bounding box is finally defined as

 which captures the region containing the most relevant visual evidence.
 The parameter $\beta$ controls the spatial extent of the bounding box, acting as a scaling factor that adjusts how much surrounding visual context is included.